Learning Mandarin with Greg

 Tones are a significant challenge

-Before learning a language like Mandarin, people might have heard that Chinese is a tonal language.
-But what does that mean exactly?
 In Mandarin (as in many other languages), the way that a syllable is pronounced determines its meaning.
 Mandarin is typically regarded as having four tones, plus an additional neutral tone.
 The tones are numbered from 1 to 4.
 The first tone is a flat tone.
 The second tone is a rising.
+The third tone is a fall and a rise.
+The fourth tone is a fairly sharp drop.

 2018-09-29